triplepoint/kixeye_challenge/README.md

 cd /wherever/you/cloned/this/repository/kixeye_challenge/bin
 ./populate_test_data.php
 ```

+Note that 1M records takes a significant amount of time to produce - typical run times on a desktop PC
+are on the order of 1,000s.

 ### Reporting Tool
 The summary report is available at the `/report` route (so for example `http://www.kixeye-challenge.local/report`).